-In the year 2021 many practices, even the way direct mail is processed, are becoming more and more technology based.
+In the year 2022 many practices, even the way direct mail is processed, are increasingly technology based.
 Processes and software we thought were state of the art, or up and coming 20 years ago, are now seen as “old school” or even “vintage” by those in the technology sector today.

 When it comes to processing direct mail, it’s important your company is compliant with the new technology regulations that will soon be a requirement of the US Postal Service for all postage machines.
 It’s only a few short years until the IBI systems will no longer be considered as valid postage.
 Are you ready?